MileHacker Logo

 Landmarks to Explore

 • Vieux Port (Old Port): Historic harbor with colorful watercraft and bustling quays.
-Always open, free entry.
+Always available, free entry.
 Visit early morning or evening for special ambiance.

 • Citadel (Terra Nova): Fortified historic district above the Old Port.
 Always available, free entry to district.
 Explore labyrinthine avenues for panoramic views.

 • Place Saint-Nicolas: Large, elegant central square with palm trees, cafes, and a Napoleon statue.
-Open 24/7, free entry.
-Ideal for persons-watching.
+Always open, free entry.
+Ideal for individuals-watching.

 Museums & Cultural Institutions